Twitter Policy

 Twitter is close to a write-only platform, for me.

 I have twitter blocked on my main machine.
 I have a separate chromebook that I use to browse twitter itself.
+That twitter laptop is not in my house, I leave it at the house of some friends of mine, a few minutes walk from where I live.

 All of this is to avoid the dopamine loops of twitter, which can suck up hours of my life like nothing else can.